De Laborde de Monpezat family: Legacy

-Prince Joachim and his descendants now bear a coat-of-arms differenced from those of Denmark's royal shield of arms with Prince Joachim's arms featuring an inescutcheon impaled between the arms of Oldenburg and Monpezat, the arms crowned with a coronet of a prince of Denmark.
-King Frederik's arms are identical to his mother's arms with the Oldenburg inescutcheon.
+Furthermore, Prince Joachim and his descendants bear a coat of arms differenced from those of Denmark's royal shield of arms with Prince Joachim's arms featuring an inescutcheon impaled between the arms of the House of Oldenburg and the Monpezat family, the arms crowned with a coronet of a prince of Denmark.
+Prince Joachim's children, Count Nikolai, Count Felix, Count Henrik, and Countess Athena bear the titles of Count or Countess of Monpezat, with the style of Excellency.